Keshav-Sundar-4/SweetFold/instructions/preprocessing/readme.md

 These instructions explain how to set up the SweetFold/Boltz environment and run the glycan dataset processing pipeline from raw PDB discovery to final validation-set creation.

 The scripts are written as standalone Python scripts.
-Some can run on a normal local Python environment, while others require the SweetFold/Boltz environment because they import `boltz`, `rdkit`, and related dependencies.
+Some scripts can run in a normal Python environment, while others require the SweetFold/Boltz environment because they import `boltz`, `rdkit`, and related dependencies.

 ---